 We do install a number of add-ins to enhance the functionality of Excel or other MS Office programs.
-Most users (including me) have experienced crashing of various Microsoft applications after installing an add-in.
-So, this solution might work for you if you are fed up of getting recurrent Excel errors.
+Most users (including me) have experienced crashing various Microsoft applications after installing an add-in.
+So, this solution might work for you if you are fed up with getting recurrent Excel errors.

-The first step is to disable an add-in is to start Excel in ‘Safe’ Mode.
+The first step to disabling an add-in is to start Excel in ‘Safe’ Mode.
 ‘Safe’ mode will prevent the add-in to load along with Excel and you can disable these add-ins.
 Ok, Let’s do it stepwise.

-Open RUN command by pressing Windows key + R and type excel.exe/safe
+Open the RUN command by pressing Windows key + R and type excel.exe/safe

 - Go to the ‘File’ menu and open ‘Options.’